N3siOS/Nesios-Better-Addon/README.md

 ### List of additions

-- Adding Nesios Food Addon. (delete after)
+- Adding Nesios Food Addon. (merge pack)
 - Added new textures for the top of the wood blocks.
 - Rework lily pad.
 - add variants texture and model for lilypad.